kagg-design/woof-by-category/readme.txt

 3. Plugins filters (Size and Weight) on a "Quisquam" category page.

 == Changelog ==

+= 2.3 =
+* Added Polylang support
+* Tested with WordPress 5.3
+* Tested with WooCommerce 3.8
+* Required PHP version is bumbed up to 5.6

 = 2.2.1 =
 * Fixed php warning in class-woof-by-category.php on line 371